mwakidenis/gmart-supermarket/README.md

 **G Mart Supermarket** is designed to provide users with a real-world shopping experience.
 It includes essential features such as product listings, cart management, user authentication, and order processing.
 Developed as part of a college project, it showcases a fully-fledged e-commerce platform using modern web development tools.

-Our **Objective** is to create a user-friendly and responsive online shopping platform that allows customers to explore, add products to their cart, and place orders effortlessly.
+**Objective** is to create a user-friendly and responsive online shopping platform that allows customers to explore, add products to their cart, and place orders effortlessly.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif" width="700">